Coenobita rubescens(EN)

 Cheliped

 Left cheliped is bigger than right cheliped.
-No series of ridge (////) on upper outer surface of palm of left cheliped.
 Upper margins of both cheliped with brush of setae.

 Walking legs